A University-born start-up has developed a world-first device that helps severely paralysed patients operate digital devices with their minds.

 Early results showed the Stentrode enabled each patient to control texting and typing through direct thought, following a short period of machine learning-assisted training.

-A significant leap in brain-computer technology, in 2021 Synchron secured AU$52 million through a Series B investment round led by Khosla Ventures and USD$10M from the National Institutes of Health (NIH) to launch US trials, which will further assess safety and efficacy and finalise protocols for a future FDA-approval trial.
+A significant leap in brain-computer technology, in 2021 Synchron secured AU$52 million through a Series B investment round led by Khosla Ventures and AU$15M from the National Institutes of Health (NIH) to launch US trials, which will further assess safety and efficacy and finalise protocols for a future FDA-approval trial.
+In a 2022 Series C funding round led by ARCH Venture Partners, Synchron raised another AU$113M.

 Associate Professor Oxley says Stentrode is remarkably close to becoming the first commercially available implantable brain-computer interface.